munificent/craftinginterpreters/book/classes-and-instances.md

 operand.

-After that, but before compiling the body of the class, we define the variable for the class's name.
-Declaring the variable adds it to the scope but recall from the previous chapter that we can't *use* the variable until it's *defined*.
-For classes, we define the variable before the body so that methods can refer to their containing class.
+After that, but before compiling the body of the class, we define the variable for the class's name. *Declaring* the variable adds it to the scope but recall from [a previous chapter][scope] that we can't *use* the variable until it's *defined*.
+For classes, we define the variable before the body.
+That way, users can refer to the containing class inside the bodies of methods.
 That's useful for things like factory methods.

+[scope]: local-variables.html#another-scope-edge-case

 Finally, we compile the body.
 We don't have methods yet, so right now it's simply an empty pair of braces.
 Lox doesn't require fields to be declared in the